ImageMagick/Usage-Markdown/anim_basics/index.md

 Of course this has semi-transparent pixels so a 'PNG' image format was needed, OR you could use one of the many 'background' options that script also provides, allowing you to use GIF or even JPEG formats for the resulting summary image of the animation.

-Other options, lets you define the number of rows or columns to use, as well as set various non-transparent backgrounds, or use a red box rather than the default black.
+Other options, let you define the number of rows or columns to use, as well as set various non-transparent backgrounds, or use a red box rather than the default black.

 This script will be used a lot during the next few pages of IM Examples.
 Suggestions and comments are welcome.